D'Andre Swift, Georgia Beat Benny Snell Jr., Kentucky 34-17 to Clinch SEC East

 Nick Chubb with the Super Hurdle Against Missouri

-A lack of big offensive plays doomed the Wildcats, as quarterback Terry Wilson barely put a dent in the Georgia defense with 226 yards and one touchdown through the air, while rushing for just 12 yards.
+A lack of big offensive plays doomed the Wildcats, as quarterback Terry Wilson barely put a dent in the Georgia defense with 226 yards and one touchdown through the air.
+He also rushed for just 12 yards.

-Running back Benny Snell Jr. did rush for a touchdown late in the third quarter and finished with 73 yards on the ground, but Kentucky couldn't overcome Georgia's lead.
+Running back Benny Snell Jr. did run for a touchdown late in the third quarter and finished with 73 yards on the ground, but Kentucky couldn't overcome Georgia's lead.

 Had Kentucky won, it would have marked the Wildcats' first appearance in the SEC title game.

-Swift, Holyfield Are Biggest Keys to Georgia Winning SEC Title
+Swift, Holyfield Are Biggest Keys to a Georgia SEC Title

-When it comes to the Georgia offense, there is usually a great deal of focus on Fromm because of his status as a sophomore quarterback.
+Regarding the Georgia offense, there is usually a great deal of focus on Fromm because of his status as a sophomore quarterback.

 While the Bulldogs need Fromm to play relatively mistake-free football down the stretch, he hasn't shown this season that he is capable of winning games on his own yet.

-Because of that, the Bulldogs need to employ a game plan similar to what they did Saturday against Kentucky in the SEC Championship Game against either Alabama or LSU.
+Because of that, Georgia needs to employ a game plan similar to its Saturday efforts when it plays either Alabama or LSU in the SEC Championship Game.

 Swift and Holyfield pounded the Kentucky defense into submission, allowing Georgia to become the first team to score more than 20 points against the Wildcats all season.

 On the heels of the first 100-yard rushing game of his career last week, Swift was even better in helping Georgia clinch the SEC East.

-In addition to his 83-yard touchdown run in the third quarter, Swift made the defense look silly on a 20-yard touchdown run in the second quarter:
+In addition to his 83-yard touchdown run, Swift made the defense look silly on a 20-yard touchdown run in the second quarter:

 Purdue Football's No. 1 Fan Is Inspiring the Team